 With fading adult support and vocabulary definition assistance, XYZ will self-determine what specific qualities

-a) they want in a friend (e.g. trustworthy, inclusive, supportive, respects her boundaries, shares similar interests and spends time with them, loyal, empathetic, funny, respectful, etc.).
+a) they want in a friend (e.g., trustworthy, inclusive, supportive, respect her boundaries, shares similar interests and spends time with them, loyal, empathetic, funny, respectful, etc.).

-When given various social examples from short stories, hypothetical social scenarios, movie and tv video clips, passages from age-appropriate young adult literature, etc. XYZ will determine if a specific character is someone who demonstrates the quality of friend, friendly, or not a friend to another character.
+When given various social examples from short stories, hypothetical social scenarios, movie and tv video clips, passages from age-appropriate young adult literature, etc. XYZ will determine if a specific character demonstrates the quality of friend, friendly, or not a friend to another character.

-a) evaluating the context, to determine whether the social setting is safe (known people who are trustworthy) neutral (proceed with caution, go slow with forming relationship), or unsafe (risky, vulnerable, or dangerous).
+a) evaluating the context to determine whether the social setting is safe (known people who are trustworthy), neutral (proceed with caution, go slow with forming a relationship), or unsafe (risky, vulnerable, or dangerous).

 b) citing evidence to support the conclusion by answering why and how questions.